-The term ‘credit union’ didn’t mean anything to me at the at this point.
+The term ‘credit union’ didn’t mean anything to me before

 But someone told me the local credit union had the best interest rate in town.
 Turns out my local credit union offered by far the best interest rate!
 The only drawback I saw was you needed to make a $5 forever deposit that would serve as your one-time membership fee.